-As a result of the settlement agreement, the following modifications will be made to Trust 1 and Trust 2.
+As a result of the settlement agreement, the following modifications will be made to the Family Trusts.
 Article First will be modified, in part, to provide that reference to the term "net income" shall not be deemed to include accumulated but undistributed income of the trust.

-Article Second, paragraph A of Trust 1 will be modified to provide, generally, that commencing on Date 2, the trustees shall pay to Son, at such times and in such amounts as Son in his own discretion might require G percent of the yearly net income of the Trust.
-Upon the death of Son and until the trust terminates, the trustees shall pay G percent of the yearly net income of the trust to Son's then living lineal descendants, per stirpes.
+Article Second, paragraph A of Trust 1-A and Trust 1-C will be modified to provide, generally, that commencing on Date 2 and Date 3, respectively, the trustees shall pay to Son, at such times and in such amounts as Son in his own discretion might require $\underline{K}$ percent of the yearly net income of the trust.
+Upon the death of Son and until the trust terminates, the trustees shall pay $\underline{K}$ percent of the yearly net income of the trust to Son's then living lineal descendants, per stirpes.